-^() For the members of the Bank's Board of Directors and Board of Statutory Auditors, the item includes an insurance policy to cover professional accidents, health as well as the Long Term Care policy, a fixed amount contribution of 2,5% to the complementary pension fund and fringe benefits if support of the person.
+(\) For the members of the Bank's Board of Directors and Board of Statutory Auditors, the item includes an insurance policy to cover professional accidents, health as well as a specific protection for Covid-19.
+For the Chief Executive Officer and the other Managers with Strategic Responsibilities, the item includes an insurance policy to cover professional accidents, health as well as the Long Term Care policy, a fixed amount contribution of 2,5% to the complementary pension fund and fringe benefits if support of the person.